Petre Crăciun: Awards

-Romanian Writers' Union Award for 2015, in the Children's and Youth Books section, for the volume "With Andersen in the Kingdom of Tales", 2015; the Book of the Year Award for 2013, for the volume "Fairy Tales", offered by the Children's and Youth Branch of the Romanian Writers' Union, 2014; the Iași Writers' Association's First Prize at the "Ion Creangă" Story Contest, organized together with the Iași Literature Museum and Bojdeuca from Țicău – 1997.
-The winning story: The Flower of Wisdom and the Grass of Power; Two books nominated for the USR Awards – Children's Books: Fairy Tales and The Crusade of the Cats (2014); the prize of the "Ion Creangă" Library, from Chisinau, for the volume "The Flower Girl", awarded on the occasion of the Chisinau International Book Fair, 20th edition, 2016; laureate of the Itsy Bitsy Radio station, in the Children's Literature section, the Excellence Awards for 2017.
+Romanian Writers' Union Award for 2015, in the Children's and Youth Books section, for the volume "With Andersen in the Kingdom of Tales" (Cu Andersen in Regatul Poveștilor), 2015; the Book of the Year Award for 2013, for the volume "Fairy Tales" (Basme), offered by the Children's and Youth Branch of the Romanian Writers' Union, 2014; the Iași Writers' Association's First Prize at the "Ion Creangă" Story Contest, organized together with the Iași Literature Museum and Bojdeuca from Țicău – 1997.
+The winning story: The Flower of Wisdom and the Grass of Power (Floarea înțelepciunii și iarba puterii); Two books nominated for the USR Awards – Children's Books: Fairy Tales and The Crusade of the Cats (Cruciada pisicilor) (2014); the prize of the "Ion Creangă" Library, from Chisinau, for the volume "The Flower Girl" (Fetița din Floare), awarded on the occasion of the Chisinau International Book Fair, 20th edition, 2016; laureate of the Itsy Bitsy Radio station, in the Children's Literature section, the Excellence Awards for 2017.